Breaking Patches, Great Barrier Reef, Australia

 Hard corals are also abundant, with the giant boulder coral a common sight.
 Many divers enjoy searching for Christmas tree worms within these corals.
 These tiny invertebrates sport Christmas tree-shaped arms, which they use to capture passing food in the water column, making them a favourite subject for underwater photographers.

-Additionally, you’ll find numerous sandy patches on the seabed where you can observe resting reef sharks and small lagoon rays.
+Additionally, numerous sandy patches on the seabed are where you can observe resting reef sharks and small lagoon rays.

 Marine Life